kernow/shortcode/README.md

   # a hash of templates passed as strings, if this is set it overrides the
   # above template_path option.
 The default is nil
   config.templates = { gallery: 'template code' }

+  # an array of helper modules to make available within tempaltes
+  config.helpers = [CustomerHelper]

   # a list of block tags to support e.g. [quote]Hello World[/quote]
   config.block_tags = [:quote]